 Our income tax calculations are based on the application of applicable U.S. federal, state, and/or foreign tax law.
 Our tax filings, however, are subject to audit by the respective tax authorities.
 Accordingly, we recognize tax liabilities based upon our estimate of whether, and the extent to which, additional taxes will be due when such estimates are more-likely-than-not to be sustained.
 An uncertain income tax position will not be recognized if it has less than a 50% likelihood of being sustained.
 To the extent the final tax liabilities are different than the amounts originally accrued, the increases or decreases are recorded as income tax expense or benefit in the condensed consolidated statements of comprehensive income (loss).
-As of September 30, 2023, no deferred taxes have been provided on undistributed earnings from our international subsidiaries.
+As of March 31, 2024, no deferred taxes have been provided on undistributed earnings from our international subsidiaries.
 We intend to reinvest the earnings of our non-U.S. subsidiaries in those operations indefinitely.
-As such, we have not provided for any foreign withholding taxes on the earnings of foreign subsidiaries as of September 30, 2023.
+As such, we have not provided for any foreign withholding taxes on the earnings of foreign subsidiaries as of March 31, 2024.
 The earnings of our foreign subsidiaries are taxable in the U.S. in the year earned under the Global Intangible Low-Taxed Income rules implemented under 2017 Tax Cuts and Jobs Act.

 The CHIPS Act was signed into U.S. law on August 9, 2022.
 The CHIPS Act is intended to increase domestic competitiveness in semiconductor manufacturing capacity, increase research and development in computing, artificial intelligence, clean energy, and nanotechnology through federal government programs and incentives over the next ten years.
 The CHIPS Act includes an advanced manufacturing tax credit equal to 25% of qualified investments in property purchased for an advanced manufacturing facility.
-We are evaluating the potential benefits of CHIPS Act to our business.
+We have begun to see some benefit from the CHIPS Act to our business, but the extent of future benefit is still unknown.